OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-static/test.md

 ## Steps

-1. Run a [static analysis](../../../../../techniques/android/MASTG-TECH-0014.md) tool on an app to find whether your app uses storage locations shared with other apps and pinpoint the invocations of these APIs.
+1. Run a [static analysis](../../../../../techniques/android/MASTG-TECH-0014.md) tool on the app to find if it uses storage locations shared with other apps, and identify the calls to those APIs and the relevant permissions.

 ## Observation